 12. They Fear Not Being the Centre of Attention

 Do you want to know what makes a narcissist panic?
 Give your undivided attention to someone else.
 This is one of the many things a narcissist hates.
 Narcissists need to be the center of attention at all times.
 If they are not, it shatters their false sense of self-worth.

 A prime example is being at a social event with your narcissistic partner; a guest casually mentions a personal achievement.
 You are impressed and begin focusing your attention on them.

 Saying things like, “wow, that’s awesome,” or, “you’ve done really well for yourself; your parents must be so proud.”
 Will destroy a narcissist because they are not the focus of the conversation.
 You can compare it to dousing them in a bucket of cold water – it’s a complete shock to the system.

+So how to make a narcissist fear you?
 It is important to note that getting a narcissist to fear you is not about devaluing them or trying to get even.
 It’s about taking power away from the narcissist.
 In many cases, narcissists are friends, family members, and co-workers, and walking away from them is not a simple task.